-If your kids love Legos this post is for you!
+If your kids love LEGO this post is for you!
 In case you missed Part 1 of How to Plan a Lego Party you can catch up.
 This post is full of menu and decoration ideas for your DIY LEGO Party.

 - LEGO Brownies (in lieu of cake) ($3, BOGO at Publix with $1 off coupon plus m&m’s)

 I made two boxes in a 9×13 pan, cut the brownies into “bricks”.
 Then made red, yellow, green and blue frosting and frosted each one then topped with the same color m&m’s for the buttons.

 • Puff popcorn, butter and cheese flavored: put a handful in white, paper muffin cups for individual servings

 • Watermelon cut up into bricks and stacked 3 high on a toothpick

 • Two types of cheese cut up into bricks and stacked 2 high on a toothpick